 Who’s it for: High school kids who want the best.

 The iPad is one of the best tablets available with no weaknesses, and it has everything your teen needs to work and play.
-It’s very slim, has a beautiful 9.7-inch display, and offers access to the best selection of dedicated tablet apps that you’ll find.
+It’s very slim, has a beautiful 10.2-inch display, and offers access to the best selection of dedicated tablet apps and games that you’ll find.
 Battery life is great, the camera is good, and it sports Touch ID.

 For families already invested in the Apple ecosystem, this tablet makes a lot of sense, and may even be something to look at for younger kids if you have the budget.
 You can use Family Sharing to give everyone access to any apps, books, movies, or music that you’ve purchased.

-If you want something that can serve as a laptop for your young student, and money is no object, then you might look at the iPad Pro 10.5 or even the Surface Pro 4.
-For a more portable option, consider the iPad Mini 4.
+If you want something that can serve as a laptop for your young student, and money is no object, then you might look at adding the Smart Keyboard for an extra $159.
+If your teen loves gaming, the best Apple Arcade games justify the $5 per month subscription.
+For a more portable option, consider the iPad Mini 5.
 But ultimately, the iPad has no real flaws and is sure to be a hit with your kids.

 How we test